inex/ixp-manager-docs-md/docs/features/static-content.md

 ## Support / Contact Template

 IXP Manager ships with a link to *Support* in the main title menu.
-You should copy and adjust this as neccessary via skinning:
+You should copy and adjust this as necessary via skinning:

 ```sh
 cp resources/views/content/0/support.foil.php resources/skins/example/content/0/support.foil.php